Explaining Coronavirus To Kids, And The Science Of Soap

 Talking to kids about the virus?
 Experts say be honest and stay calm.

 It's important to reassure children, to ask whether they have questions and to stress safety, said Dr. Jamie Howard, a clinical psychologist at the nonprofit Child Mind Institute.
 The institute and the Centers for Disease Control and Prevention both offer tips on talking to children.

-2nd and 4th Sundays at 4:00 PM - 5:30 PM supportive place for families of children with a mental health barrier and/or substance abuse.
+"Talk It Over” Support Group - 2nd and 4th Sundays at 4:00 PM - 6:00 PM supportive place for families of children with a mental health barrier and/or substance abuse.
 For more information contact Margaret at 503-737-9971.